hackclub/hackclub/workshops/drumpad/README.md

 ![Drum Pad Preview](https://cloud-ms6ubs6qu.vercel.app/0screencapture-drum-emmanuel39hanks-repl-co-2020-11-07-23_20_37.png)

 Apart from building the drum pad, you will also be learning about different types of events, functions, styling, and more with Vanilla JavaScript, HTML, and CSS.
-This whole workshop is customizable according to you, And the best part is, it will take less than 20 minutes to complete!
+This whole workshop is customizable according to you, and the best part is, it will take less than 20 minutes to complete!

 [Link to demo](https://drum.emmanuel39hanks.repl.co)